 Prisoners of the Census.
 The problem is that the US census counts people in prison where their bodies are held, not where they come from — with an unfair impact on political apportionment.
 I talk about this more on my “Research” page because it started as a research matter I uncovered back in 2002.
-Nowadays the Prison Policy Initiative is the main mover — but I’m president of PPI’s board and litigation is part of our advocacy strategy.
+Nowadays the Prison Policy Initiative is the main mover — but was on PPI’s board of directors for ten years, and litigation is part of PPI’s advocacy strategy.

 Flushing Toilets in the DC Jail.
 For awhile in the late 1990s I was counsel on Inmates of D.C.
 Jail v.
 Jackson, a longrunning suit about conditions in the jail.
 One condition was that people locked in cages 24/7 needed access to a functioning toilet.
-One enforcement provision was that counsel had access to any cell at any time for random testing.
-So I got to walk the tiers flushing the toilets (and hanging out with the guys, especially when correction staff was slow to reopen the door (usually in the most maximum-security cells)).
+One enforcement provision was that counsel could access any cell at any time to check the toilets.
+So I got to walk the tiers flushing the toilets (and hanging out with the guys, especially when corrections staff was slow to reopen the door (usually in the most maximum-security cells)).

 Defense Counsel.
 As a CJA lawyer in Washington DC.
 I represented individuals accused of crimes.
 This compensated work helped cover costs for uncompensated research and advocacy in my early days.
 (I have no problem if the evidence is clean and the sentence is reasonable.
 But to get that, you need a lawyer).